suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 # Extension Metadata

-Some additional metadata makes management of SUIT updates easier: a CoSWID can enable a
+Some additional metadata makes management of SUIT updates easier:

+* CoSWID, CoMID, CoRIM
+* Text descriptions of requirements

 ## suit-coswid {#manifest-digest-coswid}

+a CoSWID can enable Software Bill-of-Materials use-cases.
+A CoMID can enable monitoring of expected hardware.
+A CoRIM (which may contain both CoSWID and CoMID) can enable both of these use-cases, but can also act as the transport for expected values to an attestation Verifier.
+Tightly coupling update and attestation ensures that verification infrastructure always knows what software to expect on each device.

 suit-coswid is a member of the suit-manifest.
 It contains a Concise Software Identifier (CoSWID) as defined in {{I-D.ietf-sacm-coswid}}.
 This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient.